Chalice of Mercy was founded in Chippewa Falls, Wisconsin by Ukrainian-born Valentyna Pavsyukova, along with American friends in 2007.

 As Valentyna deliberated about the precise nature of her mission, she consulted an uncle in Ukraine, telling him she wanted to spread the Word of God.
 He replied that she should do so with deeds more than with words.

 This struck home, and two priorities began to emerge.
-The mission of Chalice of Mercy would have a medical focus, because so many hospitals and care facilities in Ukraine were run down and antiquated; and it would be dedicated to God the Father, so that he might be known and loved in her country.
+The mission of Chalice of Mercy would have a medical focus, because so many hospitals and care facilities in Ukraine were run down and antiquated; and it would be dedicated to God the Father, so that he might be known and loved in her country and throughout the world.

 Upon returning to the United States, Valentyna worked with a friends from Chippewa Falls, to formally establish Chalice of Mercy as a 501(c)(3) nonprofit organization.
 They then contacted the Hospital Sisters Mission Outreach of Springfield, Illinois, who recover surplus medical equipment from hospitals and manufacturers and distribute it to developing nations.
 Partnering with the Sisters, they prepared to ship a 40-foot sea container of medical equipment in the fall of 2009.
 Valentyna knew how precious this equipment would be to the antiquated healthcare institutions that would receive it.
 But just as she was adding hospital birthing beds to the shipment, she realized they could be used not only as beds of new life, but also beds of death through abortion, which is rampant in Ukraine.

-She understood in that moment that the mission of Chalice of Mercy must be clearly pro-life, promoting human dignity from conception to natural death.
-And so they included in the shipment hundreds of 12-week fetal models, along with pro-life videos and TV monitors to show the development of life in the womb.
+She understood in that moment that the mission of Chalice of Mercy also must be clearly mission of Life, promoting human dignity from conception to natural death.